 The Park City Golf Club receives revenue from greens fees, cart rental, pro-shop sales, golf lessons, and other miscellaneous fees and services.
 The Park City Golf Club is an enterprise fund; all revenues collected from the golf club are used to fund golf course operating and improvement costs.
 The financial objective for the Park City Golf Club is to break even or show a slight profit.
-The collected revenue of the Park City Golf Club for FY 2016 was \$1,462,247.
+The Golf course uses and fees remain relatively consistent year to year.